-The best way to check if you’re spending your money and time wisely is to know whether whether you’re spending your time and money on assets or expenses.
+The best way to understand if you’re spending your money and time wisely is to know whether whether you’re spending your time and money on assets or expenses.

 The two ways attorneys invest in their law firm web marketing